cmeza432/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Carlos Meza is currently a student at The University of Texas at Arlington pursuing a bachelor degree in Computer Science for Software Engineer and graduates in December of 2019.
+Carlos Meza is currently a student at The University of Texas at Arlington pursuing a Bachelors degree in Computer Science for Software Engineer and graduates in December of 2019.
 Projects include working with C++ and GTK+, Android Studio using Java and MySql, Bluetooth Tire Caps using Pybluez library in Python and MySql.

 To see github click on the icon to the left.
 Click on "CV" to view resume.
 Any question please email me with the icon to the left or contact me on my LinkedIn account: https://www.linkedin.com/in/carlos-meza-15080818b/